ivhak/cardiac-fibers/README.md

 > to computational heart models.
 Annals of biomedical engineering, 40(10),
 > pp.2243-2254.(https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3518842/)

-Implementations of the LDRB already exist, see for example
+Implementations of the LDRB algorithm already exist, see for example
 * [ldrb](https://github.com/finsberg/ldrb): An implementation written in
-  python, using the FEniCS PDE library.
+  python, using the [FEniCS](https://fenicsproject.org/) PDE library.
 * [life<sup>x</sup>](https://lifex.gitlab.io/): An implementation written in
-  C++, using the deal.II finite element library.
+  C++, using the [deal.II](https://www.dealii.org/) finite element library.
 * [cardioid/fibers](https://github.com/LLNL/cardioid/tree/master/fibers): An
   implementation written in C++, which also used the MFEM library.

-The distinguishing feature of `cardiac-fibers` is that it mainly targets GPU execution, by leveraging the GPU-support introduced in MFEM version 4.0.
+The goal of `cardiac-fibers` is first and foremost to implement the LDRB algorithm with GPU execution in mind, by leveraging the GPU-support introduced in MFEM version 4.0.

 ## Usage